eddelbuettel/ctv-hpc/README.md

     a focus on enabling fast experimentation for convolutional networks, recurrent networks, any combination of both, and custom neural network architectures.
+  - The [RxODE](https://cran.r-project.org/package=RxODE) uses OpenMP and the soda library to solve ODE systems in parallel.
+  - The [mvnfast](https://cran.r-project.org/package=mvnfast) uses the sumo random number generator to generate multivariate and normal distribtuions in parallel.

 **Parallel computing: GPUs**